budbreaker/hiring-assignments/machinelearningteam/online-learning-api/README.md

+# Solution

+The flask server is awaiting API calls.
+The client, when run, will first send around 15000 samples from `bank_expenses_obfuscated.csv` in chunks of random size using the `/sample` endpoint.
+After it is done it sends the `/metrics/1000` request every second for 10 seconds.
+Since the server is processing the samples in the meantime, we can observe changing performance of the model.
+Finally, it sends single request for prediction taken from model/model.py using the `/predict` endpoint.

+The server takes the input data from `/sample` calls and sends them to a multiprocessing queue where a subprocess is waiting to process the data (predict labels and train the model).
+This is to make API available for the next request (at least for the same endpoint, when I was sending the samples in rapid succession it would accept the next sample only after it was done processing the current one).
+While it's processing the samples the `/metrics` calls start arriving, and the server reports the current state of the model for the requested number of past predictions.
+We can see the metrics (precision, recall) change in time.
+When the `/predict` call arrives, the server uses the current model to predict the value.

+`/server/model.py` contains functions for using and updating the model and calculating its metrics.

+1. Run `/server/main.py` to start API server.
+2. Run `/client/client.py` to start sending requests to the server.

+### Martin Medvec

 # Assignment used for Data Engineering Position

 In this assignment you will build a simple online learning API that is also able to report the health of the API.